-bungalow The elfin girl's wide smile, with one missing tooth, was a heart breaker.
+I looked again at the photograph that had been taken in front of the bungalow.
+The elfin girl's wide smile, with one missing tooth, was a heartbreaker.

-"Jesus, " I said softly.
+"Jesus," I said softly.

 "Let's split, bro."

 I didn't want to touch these objects the deceased had arranged around himself, but the contents of the envelope might be important.
 As far as I could see, it wasn't contaminated with blood or other tissue.

-When I picked it up, I could discern by touch that it didn't hold any paper docu "Wanted to die surrounded by memories of his family, " Bobby suggested.
+When I picked it up, I could discern by touch that it didn't hold any paper documents.